TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

   * [Need Help?](#need-help)

 ## Writing a Responder
 A responder is a program that takes JSON input and do an action and produces a basic result of that action.
-It is made of at least 2 types of files:
+Responders are very similar to analyzers though they have different purposes.
+Responders are made of at least 2 types of files:

 - The program itself
 - One or several service interaction files or flavors